Skip to main content

 You can specify the flight pattern via the pattern argument.
 If unspecified, it will default to square.

-$ roslaunch mavrospy gazebo_sim.launch pattern:=spiral
+$ ros2 launch mavrospy gazebo_sim.py pattern:=spiral

 Available Patterns: square, square_head, circle, circle_head, figure8, figure8_head, spiral, and spiral_head.
 Where _head will specify the drone to face in the direction of motion.

 Gazebo will open up and display a quadcopter model.
+The simulator will automatically connect to your QGroundControl application.

 In the container, wait for the messages to stop updating until you see the following line: